Notice of Pre-AIA or AIA Status

 [0057] If in decision block 525, routine 500 determines that the monitor record currently being processed matches an existing monitor record stored in an availability-monitor database, then in block 530, routine 500 updates the existing monitor record so that its flight details (e.g., flight numbers, departure and/or arrival times, and the like) and purchase details match the data extracted from the Flight PNR obtained in block 505. )

-Re-claim 3, WANG et al. teach The method according to claim 1, the method further comprising:
+3. The method according to claim 1, the method further comprising:

--receiving, from a the electronic provider object inventory platform, periodically according to a third predetermined period, an update request;
+-receiving, from the electronic provider object inventory platform, periodically according to a third predetermined period, an update request;

-- when an update flag is recorded in the database of the centralized inventory system], transmitting the update flag to the electronic provider object inventory platform.
+- when an update flag is recorded in the database of the centralized inventory system, transmitting the update flag to the electronic provider object inventory platform.

 (see e.g. [0043] Either in response to request 308 or during periodic queue monitoring, availability-monitoring server 200 sends to CRS Server 105 a request 310 for Flight PNR 305.
 CRS Server 105 retrieves 313 the Flight PNR and sends the PNR 315 to availability-monitoring server 200.
 [0089] In block 710, routine 700 requests and obtains the up-to-date or “master” version of the Flight PNR from a computerized reservation system (e.g., the system that operates CRS device 105).